 Can You Prevent System Failures?

-There are other things you can do to reduce failures in your CT Scanner.
+There are other things you can do to reduce failures in your CT Scan Machine.

 - Make sure you CT Scanning room is properly maintained.
 Dust and other contaminants can get inside the equipment and cause issues.

 - Older Siemens CT Scanners have built-in humidifiers but newer models don’t.
 That means the room settings need to be maintained and monitored.

 - Make sure you perform preventative maintenance on a regular basis.
 Yes, it’s time intensive and challenging, but it can help keep your scanner up and running.
 Make sure your system is clean and parts are lubricated.

 Talk To An Expert